tnevolin/mm6-skill-emphasis-mod/Readme.md

 Staff has a chance to curse and feeblemind.
 These abilities are immediatelly available at normal skill rank.

-* Chance to curse or feeblemind = 10% each.
-* Effect duration = 1 minute per skill level.
+**Chance to cause an effect = 10%, duration = 1 minute per skill level.**

-Staff master level 10 roughly keeps one enemy out of spells and with half attack success rate all the time.
+*Staff master level 10 roughly keeps one enemy out of spells and with half attack success rate all the time.*

 ## Armor